Revised January 2025

 All meetings shall be conducted in accordance with the most recent edition of Robert’s Rules of Order, duly revised.

-7. Duties.
 Duties of the Board of Directors shall include, but are not limited to the transaction of the business of the organization, the determination of date, place and registration fee for the annual convention, approval of the annual budget, and those duties specified by the LSHA Policies and Procedures, and/or assigned by the President of the Association.
 The Board of Directors may appoint special committees as needed, and these committees shall report directly to the Board as directed.

 ARTICLE V. ELECTIONS

-2. Procedures for Elections of Directors.
 The Nomination, Elections and Awards Committee, a standing committee of the Association (see Article V.5.) is responsible for carrying out the election according to the following procedures:

-Call for nominations by electronic or nonelectronic format.
+Call for nominations by electronic format.

 Verify that nominees meet eligibility criteria as stated in Article III.
 3. and Article IV.
 3. and 4.; that is, from the general membership or from the current Board of Directors.
-At all times at least two (2) speech-language pathologists and two (2) audiologists must be members of the Board of Directors.

 Nominees receiving a plurality of votes shall be considered duly elected.